detekt/detekt/docs/pages/configurations.md

 **TxtOutputReport** contains rule violations in a plain text report similar to a log file.

 **XmlOutputReport** contains rule violations in an XML format.
 The report follows the structure of a [Checkstyle report](https://checkstyle.sourceforge.io).

+Rule violations show the name of the violated rule and in which file the issue happened.
+The mentioned metrics show detailed statistics concerning the analyzed code.
+For instance the source lines of code and the McCabe complexity are calculated.

 #### Processors